we make art to remind us

 Sometimes I find I’m helpless stuck in consideration of a single thought or feeling and it takes all the energy I can muster just to escape it.

-So pervasive is this condition that I’ve yet to meet a person (or any kind of entity for that matter) that has not experienced “my mind” at work in me.
+So pervasive is this condition that I’ve yet to meet a person (or very possibly any kind of entity for that matter) that has not experienced “my mind” at work in me.

 You can imagine this very much makes me quite self-conscious.